bvhadra/REACT-JavaScript-Trivia-Quiz-App/README.md

 <h2>User-Friendly Design</h2>

 <ul>
-<li>Responsive Layout: The app is designed to be responsive and works seamlessly on both desktop and mobile devices.<li>
+<li>Responsive Layout: The app is designed to be responsive and works seamlessly on both desktop and mobile devices.</li>
 <li>Intuitive Navigation: Simple and clear navigation allows users to start the quiz quickly and easily.</li>
 </ul>